avinash-mane/logics/README.md

 # logics
-some program used in interview qutions
+added some program which are asked in interview qutions